getdirty75/asymetrics/src/articles/aaa-badboy-reggae-meets-hip-hop-1.md

 Starting off as a record store manager in the late 1990's, he launched a first DJ residency called Higher Learning at the Toucan Club, and went on perform with a band called Potato Skinz, DJ around the World and a regular at  BBC Radio 1, BBC 1Xtra and BBC Radio Wales.

 He has been involved in the Boomtown adventure since 2013, now the UK's biggest independant festival.

+### Find out more on AAA Badboy's [website](https://www.kaptinbarrett.com/) / [Twitter](https://twitter.com/KaptinisDead/) / [Instagram](https://www.instagram.com/aaabadboy/)

+... and if your drug of choice is not Spotify, you can also catch this great playlist on Youtube !

+<iframe width="100%" height="380" src="https://www.youtube.com/embed/playlist?list=PLZtgNolXlRSSFGE3MF1SWSmIoOBAqUeK0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+### Stay fresh & keep digging !